 - Service.
 I’d expected this rating to be the highest of three categories, and it turned out to be true.
 It was “very good to outstanding” for my tenure application.
 Now it was “outstanding”: i.e., from A to a rare A+.

-Happy, yes, but I was also confirmed by these ratings that “you can’t know for sure what or how committee members would evaluate your application.”
-When I filled out the application, I thought that the rating for scholarship would be higher than that for teaching.
-But it turned out to be the opposite.
-One reason, I think, is that I was a consistently productive scholar but I haven’t published a monograph.
+The ratings further illustrated that “you can’t know for sure what or how committee members are going to evaluate your application.”
+I’d thought that the rating for scholarship would be higher than that for teaching, but it turned out to be the opposite.
+One reason, perhaps, is that I was a consistently productive scholar but I haven’t published a monograph.
+I’d actually anticipated this potential issue and explained why in the application, but I guess that it wasn’t as persuasive as I’d thought.
 Another reason is that the pandemic created a most unusual situation for teachers.
-Since I tended to rise to the occasion, I adapted well to Zoom and the like.
-In my application, I wrote that it was probably the peak of my teaching, and I gave as much evidence as I could to support the statement.
+I adapted well to Zoom, and I even wrote in the application that that era was possibly the peak of my teaching.
+I gave as much evidence as I could to support the statement, and apparently it impressed the committee more than I thought.

-Another appreciation to all the people involved in my application: RTP reviewers, designated peer reviewers (and any non-designated ones), letter writers, and deans (division and college).
-There’s always a lot of labor on this work, and it was no exception in this case.
+An appreciation to all the people involved: RTP members, designated peer reviewers (and any non-designated ones), letter writers, and deans.
+There’s always a lot of labor about this work, and this case was no exception.
+Thank you, all!

-Lastly, my application included the following long note on the second page of my application.
+Lastly, my application included the following long note.
 I have no idea if it made any difference with the people involved.
-But it reads like a preface to my application, and I found writing it to be a very good exercise in helping me organize my application.
+But it reads like a preface to my application, and writing it was a very good exercise in setting the tone for the application.

 My journey would go on regardless of accelerated promotion.
 That said, earning it has saved me time from applying again this year.
 Most of all, it helped to keep me motivated during Spring 2025, which was among the toughest semesters I’ve had because of the devastating Palisades and Eaton wildfires in January 2025.
 It was an entirely different experience, one that I may revisit at some point in the future.